Last Updated on February 26, 2023 by Melissa S.

 Just like Prime and Kindle Unlimited, this renews at £7.99 per month and can be cancelled any time.

 The difference with the Audible trial is you can access premium books (1 at a time) that are not otherwise free on Amazon’s other subscription offers.
+Similar to Kindle Unlimited, there are also thousands of free titles that can be accessed for no additional cost as part of the membership.

 I have to admit, listening to fiction novels as opposed to reading is not something I can ever see myself doing, but as an avid podcast listener I think I would find it much easier to access non fiction and informational content via audiobook, such as business and finance titles.